Some posts contain compensated links. Please read this disclaimer for more info.

 What To Eat In Turkey: Food, Glorious, Mouthwatering Food!

-There is no such thing as ‘yuck’ when it comes to Turkish food, however there are a few choices which might turn your stomach if you are a little squeamish – goat intestines or brain soup, anyone?
+There is no such thing as ‘yuck’ when it comes to Turkish food; however, there are a few choices that might turn your stomach if you are a little squeamish – goat intestines or brain soup, anyone?

 Nope, I thought not.

 Despite those slightly borderline dishes, there are countless other beautiful delicacies to try when visiting Turkey.
 Whether you’re heading to a holiday resort on the south coast, you’re visiting Istanbul, or you’re going somewhere else entirely, you HAVE to try the food!
 Not doing this would be a crime (not literally, but it should be).